Kind Hearts and Coronets: Adaptations

 The film has been adapted for radio three times.
 In March 1965, the BBC Home Service broadcast an adaptation by Gilbert Travers-Thomas, with Dennis Price reprising his role as Louis D'Ascoyne Mazzini.
 BBC Radio 4 produced a new adaptation in 1980 featuring Robert Powell as the entire D'Ascoyne clan, including Louis, and Timothy Bateson as the hangman, and another in 1996 featuring Michael Kitchen as Mazzini and Harry Enfield as the D'Ascoyne family.

 In May 2012, BBC Radio 4 broadcast a sequel to the film called Kind Hearts and Coronets – Like Father, Like Daughter, written by David Spicer.
 In it, Unity Holland, the illegitimate daughter of Louis and Sibella, is written out of the title by Edith Duchess of Chalfont.
 Unity then murders the entire D'Ascoyne family, with all seven members played by Alistair McGowan.

 In September 2004, it was announced that a musical adaption was to be workshopped featuring Raúl Esparza, Rebecca Luker, Nancy Anderson and Sean Allan Krill.
 The workshop had music and lyrics by Steven Lutvak with the book and lyrics by Robert L. Freedman.
 The musical was produced under the title A Gentleman's Guide to Love and Murder and opened in 2013 at the Walter Kerr Theatre on Broadway.
 The show has all the victims played by the same actor, in the original company Jefferson Mays.
 Though the plot remains essentially the same, most of the names are different: half-Italian Louis Mazzini becomes half-Castilian Montague "Monty" Navarro, the D'Ascoynes become the D'Ysquiths and Henry's wife Edith becomes Henry's sister Phoebe.
 The musical won four Tony Awards, including Best Musical.

 In July 1975 EMI Films announced they would film a remake starring Dick Emery but this did not happen.

+The movie was loosely adapted into the 2018 book How to Kill Your Family by Bella Mackie.
+A Netflix adaptation is in production with Anya Taylor-Joy in the lead role.

 In May 2024, A24 announced they would distribute the film How to Make A Killing, whose original screenplay was heavily inspired by Kind Hearts and Coronets.
 Written and directed by John Patton Ford, and starring Glen Powell, Ed Harris, and Margaret Qualley, production began in June 2024 with principal photography taking place in South Africa.
+It was released in the USA on February 20, 2026.